KabanFriends/CraftGR/README.md

 # About this mod
 CraftGR is a music player mod for Minecraft designed specifically for [Gensokyo Radio](https://gensokyoradio.net/), which streams fan-made Touhou Project songs in the game.
-It also has a custom HUD display that shows information of the songs.
+It also has a customizable HUD display that shows information of the songs.

 This mod is compatible with [Fabric](https://fabricmc.net/) and [NeoForge](https://neoforged.net/).
+[YetAnotherConfigLib](https://modrinth.com/mod/yacl) is required to access the mod's config menu.

+# Preview
 ![HUD Preview 1](https://github.com/KabanFriends/creation/blob/master/images/craftgr/song_1.png)
 ![HUD Preview 2](https://github.com/KabanFriends/creation/blob/master/images/craftgr/song_2.png)